 - a.
 A significant lapse of time (more than 36 months) has passed since the student was awarded a grade or a recency requirement has been established as a prerequisite for the course at Santa Monica College or at another institution of higher education to which the student seeks to transfer.
 The student must provide documentation if the repetition is necessary for transfer.
 Previous grades and credits earned will be disregarded from GPA calculation. [pursuant to Title 5 Sections 55040(b)(3), 55043] - b.
 A student is repeating a portion of a variable unit open entry/open exit credit course to complete the entire curriculum for the course.
 Previous grades and credits earned will be disregarded from GPA calculation. [pursuant to Title 5 Section 55044(a)] - c.
-A student may petition to repeat a course due to extenuating or extraordinary circumstances (See AR 5075 for full definitions).
-Such repetition must beis approved by the Dean of Enrollment Services, Special Considerations Committee or designee based on the finding that a previous grade (whether substandard or satisfactory) was, at least in part, the result of extenuating or extraordinary circumstances. - Extenuating circumstances are verified cases of accident, illness, fire, or other circumstances beyond beyond the control of the student. - Extraordinary circumstances are primarily connected to external factors that can impact both the college and the student as outlined in section 58146.
-Previous grades and credits earned will be disregarded from GPA calculation. [pursuant to Title 5 Sections 55040(b)(5), 55045a)] - # A student can also petition for the "W" notation to be changed to an "EW" based on a faculty drop if the student has been approved through petition for extenuating or extraordinary circumstances. - d.
-A student with documented disabilities may enroll multiple times in a course specifically designed for students with disabilities.
-Such repetitions are considered to be disability-related accommodations and must therefore be authorized by the DSPS Coordinator (or designee)
+A student may petition to repeat a course due to extenuating or extraordinary circumstances.
+Such repetition must be approved by the Dean of Enrollment Services?
+(Special Consideration Committee?) or designee based on the finding that a previous grade (whether substandard or satisfactory) was, at least in part, the result of extenuating or extraordinary circumstances.
+Extenuating circumstances are verified (modified to focus on college efforts to mitigate withdrawal and not deny EW) cases of accident, illness, fire, or other circumstances beyond the control of the student.
+Extraordinary circumstances are primarily connected to external factors that can impact both the college and the student as outlined in section 58146 that also allow for a refund.
+Previous grades and credits earned will be disregarded from GPA calculation. [pursuant to Title 5 Sections 55040(b)(5), 55045a)]